choi8616/cse15l-lab-reports/lab-report-5/lab-report-5-week-10.md

 > Bug description
 ![Image](labreport5-8.png)

-The bug in the code that caused the wrong result was the part where it finds the closing parantheses followed by the opening parantheses.
+In my implementation, he bug in the code that caused the wrong result was the part where it finds the closing parantheses followed by the opening parantheses.
 As shown in the image above, my code simply finds the first closing parantheses after the opening parantheses but not the closing parantheses after the first one.
 Therefore, `[\(foo\]` is returned without any closing parantheses.
 It fails to recognize multiple closing parantheses thus ignore the closing parantheses that appear after the first one.

 > Possible way to fix the bug